 Representing a shift in management accounting education, the textbook moves away from the random combination of tools and techniques to focus instead on a decision-oriented framework that incorporates the profession’s best practices.
 Three accompanying databases are weaved throughout the textbook, enabling students to apply concepts presented in the book to real-world scenarios common in contemporary workplace settings.

 Students will improve critical thinking skills as they learn a new approach to management accounting which emphasizes the behavioral and strategic side of management and measurement, not just the analysis of quantitative data.
-“Management Accounting – An Integrated Approach” offers students the opportunity to work with realistic data, and includes activities to help students understand how managers use information, whether for planning, decision making, or control.
+“Management Accounting – An Integrative Approach” offers students the opportunity to work with realistic data, and includes activities to help students understand how managers use information, whether for planning, decision making, or control.

 Why should professors use this textbook in their classroom?
 The book:

 - Reflects the decision-making process that is illustrative of on-the-job training

 - Uses five decision domains (entity, product, process, customer/market, and value chain) to organize the tools, techniques, and topics covered in the book